samfitgen/trgen/docs/Road-Rolling_Road_Race-Low_Volume.md

 >
 > Up next is few rounds of 40/20's that will simultaneously target your
 > anaerobic capabilities while gradually increasing the stress on your aerobic
-> system as each round progresses, all in an on-off format common to mass start
+> system as each round progresses, all in an on/off format common to mass start
 > racing.
 >
 > Then, your first week closes with the first of many combination workouts aimed